Lesson 7: What Is Free Margin?

 • Free Margin= USD 3,800

-So, your account has a free margin of USD 3,800 to support your open position or open a new trade. to avoid getting margin calls, ensure that your equity meets the minimum equity level your broker requires.
+So, your account has a free margin of USD 3,800 to support your open position or open a new trade.
+To avoid getting margin calls, ensure that your equity meets the minimum equity level your broker requires.

 In the next lesson, you’ll discover what margin level is and why keeping a close eye on it would make your trading less risky and gambler-ish.